pnlbwh/CNN-Diffusion-MRIBrain-Segmentation/docs/README.md

 ## 3. Clean up

-The aggregated mask is cleaned up using a [Python translated version](../src/maskfilter) of [maskfilter from mrtrix](https://mrtrix.readthedocs.io/en/latest/reference/commands/maskfilter.html).
+The aggregated mask is cleaned up using a [maskfilter from mrtrix](https://mrtrix.readthedocs.io/en/latest/reference/commands/maskfilter.html).
 In brief, there remain islands of non brain region in the aggregated mask.
 The above filter applies a series of morphological operation i.e. erosion and dilation to clean up the mask.
+If mrtrix installation is a problem for you, you can use [Python translated version](../src/maskfilter) of maskfilter provided with this software by setting the environment variable:

+    export FILTER_METHOD=PYTHON

 # Troubleshooting